 Assess your dog’s IQ level by keeping track of how well they’re doing.
 Record their scores.
 Many unofficial online tests have systems for keeping score.

 Checkout the great questions here for an assessment of your dog’s overall intelligence.

 Conclusion on IQ Testing

 Dogs are generally smart animals.
 Our neighbor’s dog literally brings his leash when he knows it’s time for a walk.
-A book called How Smart is Your Dog? is very useful.
 Get a better idea of your dog’s intelligence by evaluating certain reaction skills.
 Make IQ tests enjoyable for pets.
 If they aren’t scoring well, it’s likely because breed plays a big role.